bringoneops/AIArbitrage/README.md

 - `binance` – streams trade data for selected symbols via WebSocket.
 - `coinbase` – streams trade data for selected pairs via WebSocket.

+## Metrics

+`crypto-ingestor` exposes Prometheus metrics and a health check on port `9898`.
+Visit `http://localhost:9898/metrics` for metrics and `http://localhost:9898/health`
+for a simple readiness probe.

 ## Canonicalizer

 The `canonicalizer` crate provides both the `CanonicalService` library and a